 For example, in one year, your organization might conduct its annual holiday drive, sell T-shirts, offer a 50/50 raffle, partner with a restaurant for proceeds, launch one large themed crowdfunding campaign, and host a handful of ticketed micro-events with proceeds going toward your operations.
 There are a variety of crowdfunding platforms for nonprofits you can choose from.
 Keep track of which of these events draws the most donations and the most public enthusiasm, then scale them for next year.

 It’s crucial for nonprofits also to be sensible about fundraising activities for volunteer organizations.
 As the 80/20 rule reminds us, 80% of the fundraising events and tactics you try will likely turn out tepid, while 20% of fundraising efforts will generate genuine donation results.
 You can’t optimize that 20% if you aren’t keeping track.

 One of the most straightforward donation ideas for a fundraiser is to consider adding a digital “tip jar” to your nonprofit’s website.
 These buttons, housed on a handful of key donation pages, elicit small donations of anywhere from $1 to $25, with visitors able to give small, one-time gifts straightforwardly.

 Better yet, social media apps like Facebook have even launched special fundraising toolkits designed to help nonprofits support donation portals right on their profiles.
 Visitors don’t even have to be on your website to give financial support — they donate right there on your page.

-11. Leverage Social Media Connections
+11. Connect with Donors on Social Media

 Social media platforms offer one of the most dynamic charity fundraising ideas aimed directly at new and prospective supporters alike.
 In particular, nonprofits can — and should — expand social media usage beyond simple posting, using them as a networking strategy to grow donor numbers.